-6.3.2 Vegetation clearing
+6.3.2 Vegetation and site clearing

 The airport site has been largely cleared through previous rural and urban development, but retains pockets of vegetation that would need to be cleared at the start of construction.
-Clearance of vegetation for the Stage 1 development would be restricted to the construction impact zone, and remnant vegetation in the southern portion of the site would remain largely intact.
+Large scale clearance of vegetation for the Stage 1 development would be restricted to the construction impact zone, and remnant vegetation in the southern portion of the site would remain largely intact (see Chapter 16 (Volume 2a)).